 There are as many answers to this question as there are Italian Beef shops in Chicago, and most of them are probably right.

-- Be patient.
-Good beef roast takes time.
+Be patient.
+A good beef roast takes time.

-- Don’t overcook it!
-This isn’t the slow cooked, shreddable style of roast beef.
+This isn’t the slow-cooked, shreddable style of roast beef.
 If you want to make one of those you definitely CAN but it is shredded beef and not sliced and there’s a big difference there.

 Is this recipe just like Al’s or Portillo’s?

 If you don’t think so, my apologies.
-Sometimes with legedary copycat recipes, the memory is better than the reality.
-Either way though, you’re going to end up with a delicious sandwich that I definitely would not have a problem serving to family or company or a potlucks or tailgating party.
+Sometimes with legendary copycat recipes, the memory is better than the reality.
+Either way though, you’re going to end up with a delicious sandwich that I definitely would not have a problem serving to family or company or a potluck or tailgating party.

-What cut of meat should you use for Italian Beef?
+What cut of meat should you use for an Italian Beef?

-What kind of seasonings go on an Italian Beef roast?
+What kind of seasonings are best for Italian Beef?

-I’m sure it’ll come as a suprise to exactly no one, but my favorite thing to use on an Italian beef roast is Italian Seasoning.
+I’m sure it’ll come as a surprise to exactly no one, but my favorite thing to use on an Italian beef roast is Italian Seasoning.
 The same kind of seasoning mix I’d typically put into a big pot of spaghetti sauce.
-Somehing with garlic, basil, oregano, salt, pepper, etc.
+Something with garlic, basil, oregano, salt, pepper, etc.

 My favorite of all of the Italian Seasoning mixes that I’ve tried is the Spiceology Italian Seasoning.
 You can click below to check it out and get some sent to you, or you can use your favorite Italian seasoning blend or make your own.

 The Italian Beef roast itself should only be cooked until it is medium-rare.
-In order to get accurate results, you cannot cook by time you have to cook to temp.
-That means, you cook the roast until it reaches 125-130°.
+In order to get accurate results, you cannot cook by the time – you have to cook to temp.
+That means you cook the roast until it reaches 125-130°.